WVURAIL/dspira/_posts/2020-08-17-AssemblingtheCAN.md

   - a 5.25 cm length of 4 gauge copper wire
   - a panel mount 4 hole male SMA connector

 The two parts are soldered together.
-The simplest way of doing this is by placing each part horizontally in the clips of the helping hands of your soldering stand.
-A small drop of solder is melted onto the tip of the SMA connector and onto the tip of copper wire.
+Place each part horizontally in the helping-hand clips on your soldering stand.
+Melt a small solder drop onto the SMA connector's tip and the copper wire's tip.
 The two soldered ends are brought together and then soldered together.
-Make sure that the SMA connector and the copper wire are aligned horizontally before soldering. **Remember that the parts will be hot\!** Do not handle the parts too quickly after applying the solder to the tip of the SMA connector and the copper wire.
+Make sure that the SMA connector and the copper wire are aligned horizontally before soldering. **Remember that the parts will be hot\!** Let the SMA connector and copper wire cool after soldering before handling them.
 Use tweezers or needle nose pliers to handle the hot parts.
 You can also let the parts cool before handling.
 Click on the video link to watch a demonstration of soldering the SMA connector to the copper wire.

 https://youtu.be/lt63VYeqB38